-United Kingdom and Ireland - 2024 Call for application
+United Kingdom and Ireland - 2024 Applications closed.

 The L’Oréal-UNESCO UK and Ireland For Women in Science Rising Talent Programme offers awards to promote, enhance and encourage the contribution of women pursuing their research careers in the UK or Ireland.